argoproj/argo-rollouts/docs/plugins.md

 ## Plugin New Function

-Each plugin interface has a `New` function, this function is called when the plugin is first started up and is only called once per startup.
-The `New` function is used as a means to initialize the plugin it gives you the plugin author the ability to either set up a client for a specific metrics provider or in the case of a traffic router construct a client or informer for kubernetes api.
+Each plugin interface has a `InitPlugin` function, this function is called when the plugin is first started up and is only called once per startup.
+The `InitPlugin` function is used as a means to initialize the plugin it gives you the plugin author the ability to either set up a client for a specific metrics provider or in the case of a traffic router construct a client or informer for kubernetes api.